AJman14/MWI-Extensions/README.md

 Styles the buttons of the Extension Manager to match the game's theme, tweaks the textarea resizing, and allows scrolling if your extension list is too long.

 ## No-Gather Iron Cow
-Disables the clickability of the gathering navigation items.
+Adds a checkbox toggle directly below the Settings navigation item to disable the clickability of the gathering navigation items.
 (Milking, Foraging, and Woodcutting)

-*Note:* This will affect all your characters.
-In order to have it only affect your NGIC, open a new window and install the extension there.
-(Top-left) Game > Open Another Game Window

-**No-Tutorial Iron Cow** does the same as No-Gather Iron Cow, but also disables the Tasks navigation item and removes the tutorial glow.
+Turning it on adds another toggle to disable Tasks and the Tutorial glow if you're a No-Tutorial Icon Cow

 ---